 “If I’m going to do something, I got to be the greatest at it,” Love says of her mentality once she started playing basketball.
 “I’m trying to be the best at whatever I do.”

 Fast forward approximately ten years and Love headlines a talented class of seven freshmen on head coach Stephanie White’s squad.
 An ESPN Top 100 recruit, she averaged 17.7 points and 10.9 rebounds throughout her illustrious high school career.
 Even more impressively, she won four state championships in a five-year span.

-Having someone with Love’s winning pedigree brings a new outlook Commodore team that has a record of 28-63 over the past three seasons.
+Having someone with Love’s winning pedigree brings a new outlook to a Commodore team that has a record of 28-63 over the past three seasons.
 She understands what it takes to win consistently.